Switching-Reference Voltage Control for Distribution Systems with AI-Training Data Centers

-We consider a radial distribution network with $n$ buses, where a large data center is connected at the $j$-th bus.
-Let $\bm v_t, \bm p_t, \bm q_t \in \mathbb{R}^n$ denote the vectors of bus voltage magnitudes, active power injections, and reactive power injections at time $t$ (positive for generation, negative for load).
+We consider a radial distribution system with $n$ buses and a feeder.
+Let $\bm v_t, \bm p_t, \bm q_t \in \mathbb{R}^n$ denote the vectors of bus voltage magnitudes, net active power injections, and net reactive power injections at time $t$ (positive for generation, negative for load).
 Following common practice, voltages are normalized so that the nominal value at all buses is $1$ per unit (p.u.).
 We adopt the LinDistFlow model in~\cite{baran1989network, zhu2015fast} to characterize voltages affected by active and reactive power across the distribution system where $\mathbf{1}$ is the all-ones vector and $\mathbf R, \mathbf X \in \mathbb{R}^{n\times n}$ are symmetric positive definite matrices with nonnegative elements; $\mathbf R$ is built from the line resistances and $\mathbf X$ from the line reactances of the network.